briansayre/recipes/_posts/2024-01-10-hot-honey-pizza.md

 5. Place pizza crust on a pan and top with the previously made sauce.
 6. Top with onions, chicken, and finally mozzerella cheese.
 7. Bake for about 15 minutes or until cheese is slightly brown.
 8. Once done, top with a drizzle of honey and ranch.

-## Notes